Artwork by

 • Suffering from some physical or mental ailment

-• Performing poorly at school or workplace
+• Performing poorly at school or the workplace

 • Having a history of suicide in the immediate family or friend circle